DataDog/integrations-core/kafka_consumer/README.md

 ## Overview

-This Agent check only collects metrics for message offsets.
-If you want to collect JMX metrics from the Kafka brokers or Java-based consumers/producers, see the Kafka check.
+This Agent integration collects message offset metrics from your Kafka consumers.

-If you would benefit from visualizing the topology of your streaming data pipelines, or from investigating localized bottlenecks within your data streams setup, check out [Data Streams Monitoring][16].

-This check fetches the highwater offsets from the Kafka brokers, consumer offsets that are stored in Kafka or Zookeeper (for old-style consumers), and the calculated consumer lag (which is the difference between the broker offset and the consumer offset).
+This check fetches the highwater offsets from the Kafka brokers, consumer offsets that are stored in Kafka or Zookeeper (for old-style consumers), and then calculates consumer lag (which is the difference between the broker offset and the consumer offset).

+[Data Streams Monitoring][16] is recommended for tracking and monitoring your streaming data pipelines containing Kafka, RabbitMQ, SQS, and additional message queues.
+Easily identify delays, visualize pipeline topology, and identify root causes of bottlenecks.
+[Get started today][18].

+**Note:**
-**Note:** This integration ensures that consumer offsets are checked before broker offsets; in the worst case, consumer lag may be a little overstated.
+- This integration ensures that consumer offsets are checked before broker offsets; in the worst case, consumer lag may be a little overstated.
 Checking these offsets in the reverse order can understate consumer lag to the point of having negative values, which is a dire scenario usually indicating messages are being skipped.
+- If you want to collect JMX metrics from your Kafka brokers or Java-based consumers/producers, see the [Kafka Broker integration][19].

 ## Setup